 However standard cocktail rolls or slider buns from the bakery will be perfect.
 Make a whole stack of sandwiches, some with lettuce and some without, and everyone can just grab what they want.

-For a fabulous wrap, grab your favorite shell.
-They have wonderful whole wheat ones.
+For a fabulous wrap, grab your favorite flatbread or tortilla.
 Layer in some leaf lettuce, pile it with chicken salad and roll it up.

 For an even fresher low cal style, serve it diner style on a plate of greens.
 Place a scoop of fruited chicken salad in the center and dig in.